List of North African campaign battles

-This is a listing of World War II battles occurring during the North African Campaign and is sometimes known as the "Desert War".
-This includes the campaigns in Egypt and Libya (often referred to as the Western Desert campaign or the "Egypt-Libya Campaign") and those campaigns in Morocco, Algeria and Tunisia (usually referred to as the Tunisia campaign.
+The North African campaign of World War II, sometimes called the "Desert War", includes the campaigns in Egypt and Libya (often referred to as the Western Desert campaign or the "Egypt–Libya Campaign") and those campaigns in Morocco, Algeria and Tunisia (usually referred to as the Tunisian campaign.
 This is not a comprehensive list of all engagements and generally does not cover isolated skirmishes of units smaller than a company in size.

-This is part of the more comprehensive List of World War II Battles.
+This is part of the more comprehensive list of World War II battles.